 In Fig. 6 we also plotted the result obtained from a less good NN fit.
-The training and test errors with 6 meV and 0.15 eV based on a training set of 8,850 energies were slightly worse.
+The training and test errors with 6 meV and 0.15 eV based on a training set of 8850 energies were slightly worse.
+This shows that an increase of the number of points in the other degrees of freedom as done for the training set with 8850 energies does not necessarily lead to a better fit.
 The higher training and test errors lead to a larger deviation of the sticking probability from the analytical PES.
 We point out that it may always be possible that a better NN fit with a different set of Kalman filter parameters and a different number of weights exists.
 Yet, we like to emphasize that it is difficult to assess the quality of a PES without knowing the results of dynamical simulations.